Meta production engineer interviews are really challenging. The questions are difficult, specific to Meta, and cover a wide range of topics.

 - We have a database running unusually slow in production.
 Why might this be happening?

-Facebook, Instagram, and Whatsapp all have 1bn+ monthly active users.
-Meta engineers therefore need to be able to design systems that are highly scalable.
+Facebook, Instagram, and WhatsApp all have over 1 billion monthly active users.
+Meta engineers, therefore, need to be able to design highly scalable systems.

 Example design and architecture questions asked in the Meta production engineer interview